How do you get free dental insurance? Apply for Medicaid and hope your state supports comprehensive oral care benefits.

 Arkansas

 ARHOME supports free dental insurance for adults living in Arkansas but with limited benefits.
-The coverage will pay for standard services such as cleanings, x-rays, fillings, crowns, etc.
+The coverage will pay for standard services such as cleanings, x-rays, fillings, and crowns.

 ARHOME is the state brand name for Medicaid (Arkansas Health & Opportunity for Me), and dental coverage includes critical limitations.